project-curio/curio-web/docs/seed_data_acquisition.md

 ```
 > ✅ **Expected Outcome:** The Colab output should list four or five Detroit sources (Google, Yelp, TripAdvisor, OSM, Wikidata).
 If you see them, your Supabase connection and API setup are correct.
 > 🎯 You’ve completed this stage successfully — move on to the next section when you’re ready.
-Expected: four Detroit sources.
+Note: Expected four Detroit sources.
 If `0`, rerun the SQL seed from §2.4.

 ---